angelocarly/kiyo/README.md

 Once the basic engine skeleton is set up, then child projects can be started to experiment with adding new functionality to Akai.

+Examples of future functionality:
+- A simple GUI library.
+For example with [imgui-rs-vulkan-renderer](https://github.com/adrien-ben/imgui-rs-vulkan-renderer).
+- An integrated deferred rendering system.

 ## Building & running

 Make sure you have the [Vulkan SDK](https://vulkan.lunarg.com) installed.